Friedrich Nietzsche’s Philosophy: Life, Works, and the Legacy of the Superman

 The Philosophy of Friedrich Nietzsche

-First, famous in the Germany of the beginning of the century, then condemned after being monopolized indiscriminately by the Nazi regime and, finally, in the late 50s, rehabilitated by Italian and French revolutionary thinkers.
+Initially famous in early 20th-century Germany, Nietzsche’s philosophy was later condemned after being co-opted by the Nazi regime.
+It was only in the late 1950s that his ideas were rehabilitated by Italian and French revolutionary thinkers.

-His thought fits perfectly in the context of the crisis of the ideals of progress and enlightened rationality.
-His philosophy coincides with the death of the classical philosophical systems, as well as the loss of power of the Christian religion and the proliferation of scientism.
+His thought emerges within the broader crisis of the ideals of progress and Enlightenment rationality.
+It coincides with the collapse of classical philosophical systems, the decline of Christian religious authority, and the rise of scientism.

-Among aphorisms, allusions to the texts of the great religions and allegories, Nietzsche transits from his initial philological work of study and interpretation of classical Greek antiquity to a genealogical work that seeks to unveil the roots of Western thought and its consequences in the nineteenth century.
+Through aphorisms, allegories, and references to religious and philosophical traditions, Nietzsche moves from an initial philological focus on classical antiquity to a genealogical critique that seeks to expose the roots of Western thought and its consequences in the 19th century.

 — Friedrich Nietzsche

-He developed his university education in Classical Philology between the Universities of Bonn and Leipzig.
-The brilliance of the young Nietzsche gave him the possibility to occupy the position of Professor of Classical Philology at the University of Basel, where he develops almost all his academic work.
-The University of Leipzig, for its part, awarded him the degree of Doctor for his publications.
+He studied Classical Philology at the Universities of Bonn and Leipzig.
+His exceptional intellect earned him a position as Professor of Classical Philology at the University of Basel, where he conducted most of his academic work.
+The University of Leipzig later awarded him a doctorate in recognition of his publications.

 He died on August 25, 1900, in Weimar.